growmedevelopment/Dev-documentations/RunCloud/IndependentScripts/ping_report/Documentation.md

-# 📡 Server Uptime Monitoring Script
+# 📡 Server Uptime Monitoring Script (Refactored)

 ## Overview

-This script automates deployment of a cron-based monitoring system to a remote server.
-It pings a list of servers daily and emails an HTML report indicating their availability and response time.
+This system automates deployment of a cron-based monitoring script to a remote server.
+Every day, the server fetches the **latest list of Vultr instances**, pings each one, and sends an HTML email report showing their availability and response times.

 ---

 ## 📁 Components

-- `servers.json`: JSON file containing an array of servers with `name` and `ipAddress` keys.
+- **ping_report.sh**
-- `ping_report.sh`: The script deployed to the remote server for ping checks and email reporting.
+  The script deployed to the remote server.
+It:
+    - Fetches fresh servers from Vultr API.
+    - Generates the ping report.
+    - Emails results.

+- **utils.sh**
-- `utils.sh`: Loads environment variables (like `NOTIFY_EMAIL`).
+  Loads environment variables locally (e.g., `VULTR_API_TOKEN`, `NOTIFY_EMAIL`) for the deployment script.

+- **deploy_ping_report.sh**
+  The local script you run to:
+    - Upload your Vultr API token to the remote server.
+    - Deploy `ping_report.sh`.
+    - Schedule it in cron.

 ---

 ## 🔧 What It Does

 1. **Loads Configuration**
-   Loads the environment and server list from `servers.json`.

-2. **Generates IP List**
-   Extracts all IP addresses from the JSON and writes them to `/tmp/server_ips.txt`.

-3. **Uploads to Remote Server**
-   Copies the IP list to `/root/server_ips.txt` on the target server.
+   Your local `deploy_ping_report.sh` loads `VULTR_API_TOKEN` and `NOTIFY_EMAIL` from your environment.

+2. **Uploads API Token**
+   Pushes your `VULTR_API_TOKEN` securely to the remote server’s `/root/.vultr_token`.

-4. **Creates Remote Script**
+3. **Deploys Remote Script**
-   Deploys `ping_report.sh` to `/root` on the remote server:
+   Uploads `ping_report.sh` to `/root/ping_report.sh` on the remote server.

+4. **Remote Script Behavior**
+   Every time `/root/ping_report.sh` runs (manually or via cron):
+    - Fetches the current list of servers from Vultr API.
+    - Generates an up-to-date list of IPs.
     - Pings each IP.
-    - Creates an HTML status report.
+    - Creates an HTML report with:
+        - IP address
+        - Status (`UP` / `DOWN`)
+        - Ping time in milliseconds.
-    - Emails it to `NOTIFY_EMAIL`.
+    - Emails the report to `NOTIFY_EMAIL`.

 5. **Schedules Cron Job**
-   Sets up a daily cron job at 12:00 AM to run the report automatically.
+   Configures `/etc/cron.d/ping_report` on the remote server to run the report **daily at 12:00 AM**.

+---

+## ⚠️ Important: API Whitelisting

+Don’t forget to **add your remote server’s IP address** to the Vultr API IP whitelist in the [Vultr customer portal](https://my.vultr.com/settings/#apiaccess).
+If you skip this, the API requests from your server will fail with 403 Forbidden errors.

 ---